vdillens/zyxel-gs1200-api/README.md

 The switch GS1200_5HP is a good switch with POE, but it doesn't provide an API system to automate actions.

-So, this program allow to control remotely the ports of a Zyxel's switch GS1200_5HP.
+So, this program allow to control remotely the ports of a Zyxel's switch GS1200_5HP v2, tested with firmware: V2.00(ABKN.1)C0.

 This program should work with the GS1200_8HP but is has not been tested.